usagov/usagov-2021/README.md

 bin/db-update
 ```

 By default the script expects a usagov.sql file to exist.
-If you have mulitple files to choose from just pass in the specific name of the sql file as a parameter.
+If you have mulitple files to choose from just pass in the specific name of the sql file as a parameter

 ```
 bin/db-update usagov_other.sql